Beta Estimation

 The summary statistics also look plausible for the two estimation procedures.

-Finally, since we have two different estimators for the same theoretical object, we expect the estimators should be at least positively correlated (although not perfectly as the estimators are based on different sample periods and frequencies).
+Finally, since we have two different estimators for the same theoretical object, we expect the estimators to be at least positively correlated (although not perfectly as the estimators are based on different sample periods and frequencies).

-beta.get(["beta_monthly", "beta_daily"]).corr()
+beta.get(["beta_monthly", "beta_daily"]).corr().round(2)

 beta_monthly beta_daily